TheOrbitals/OrbitViewer/README.md

 ## Origins & goal

 The code base is a direct port of a Java Applet of the same name by Osamu Ajiki and Ron Baalke.
-You can find more about that project at [its source code repo](https://github.com/TheOrbitals/OrbitViewerApplet).
+You can find more about that project on [its website](http://www.astroarts.com/products/orbitviewer/index.html) and at its [source code repo](https://github.com/TheOrbitals/OrbitViewerApplet).
 This applet is currently being used on NASA's website.
 You can see an example [here](http://ssd.jpl.nasa.gov/sbdb.cgi?sstr=6344%20P-L;orb=1).
 This new Orbit Viewer project aims to provide an alternative solution to the existing Orbit Viewer applet.

 ## Process